Extremal behavior of stationary marked point processes: Examples: tail configurations, extremal indices and typical clusters

 Consider a (deterministic) weight function $w:\R^d\to [0,\infty)$ such that $w(0)>0$, and define the scoring function $\psi:\R^d \times \sN_{10}\to [0,\infty)$ by

-where $\mu'$ is $\mu$ projected to $\R^d$.
+where $\mu'$ is the projection of $\mu$ on $\R^d$.
 Without loss of generality, in the sequel assume that $w(0)=1$.
-If the weight function is identically one, the score at $t$ is the maximum of the scores of its neighbors.
+If the weight function is identically one, the score at $t$ is the maximum of the scores of its neighbours.